Article

 1. Give some of your wealth away now to avoid IHT

 Most people are aware of the seven-year rule: that if you pass on a gift of wealth and live for another seven years it falls outside your estate when calculating IHT.
-But there are some gifts (known as exemptions) that are immediately outside your estate from the moment they are given.
+If you plan making any significant gifts, make sure these are known to your solicitor and/or executors so they can make an assessment of whether tax needs to be paid.
+And how much is due.

 Transfers between spouses and civil partners are tax free.
 And there is a range of relatively modest gifts that are immediately treated as outside of your estate.
 Everyone can gift £3,000 per tax year and there are other exemptions such as gifts for weddings and you can make any number of gifts below £250, providing they are to different people, and they haven’t benefitted from any other gifts from you in the same tax year.